Skip to main content

 What makes this approach powerful #

-Traditional monitoring tools are reactive.
-They report what happened.
-Our agent is proactive - it understands what matters and helps you act on it.
+Our agent is proactive and less reactive than traditional monitoring tools.
+It understands what matters and helps you act on it.

 The AI components work together seamlessly.
 The analysis agent filters out noise to focus on meaningful availability, while the email agent translates that analysis into clear, actionable advice.
 Both adapt to the specific context of each availability change.